jojoxyz/Installation-of-WebGrab-Plus-in-the-LibreElec-and-CoreElec-System/README.md

 1. Install Addon Docker
-Install from repository/All repositories/Services    DOCKER
+Install from
+    repository / All repositories / Services    DOCKER

 I wrote them all because some use LibreElec and others use CoreElec.

     Open the terminal ssh: